 Confabulation may sound better than lying, but it’s no less dangerous.
 One of the most amazing demonstrations I do during my situational awareness programs is to show how a person, when placed under stress, will lie.
-Only in science, we don’t call it lying, we call it confabulation.
+Only in the world of neuroscience, we don’t call it lying, we call it confabulation.

 What is a lie

 In neuroscience circles we had to find a way around this propensity to deny that untruths were told.
-Scientists have coined the word “confabulation” to explain how a person’s brain makes up information, albeit false information, to help them make sense of situations that otherwise would appear to be insensible.
+Scientists coined the word “confabulation” to explain how a person’s brain makes up information, albeit false information, to help them make sense of situations that otherwise would appear to be insensible.

 How we confabulate

 When confronted with information that does not make sense, or when faced with large volumes of information, or when the information is complex and detailed, your brain can start shedding details.
 Some of this shedding occurs because the information may be insensible.
 Some shedding may occur simply because there’s too much information to be processed and your brain becomes overwhelmed.